 Dilip Shanghvi became the Chairman of the Taro Board in August 2013, after previously serving as Director and Chairman from September 2010 to April 2012.
 He is the founder and Managing Director of Sun Pharma and has extensive industrial experience in the pharmaceutical industry.
 A first generation entrepreneur, Mr. Shanghvi has won numerous awards and recognitions, including the 2017 Entrepreneur of the Year Award from AIMA (All India Management Association), the 2016 PADMA SHRI (Fourth Highest Civilian Award in the Republic of India) from the Government of India and the 2016 NDTV Business Leadership Award (Pharmaceutical), as well as various other awards including, the Forbes Entrepreneur of the Year award in 2014, Outstanding Business Leader of the Year from CNBC TV18 in 2014, the Economic Times' Business Leader of the Year Award in 2014, the JRD TATA Corporate Leadership Award AIMA (All India Association) in 2014, CNN IBN's Indian of the Year (Business) in 2012, Business India's Businessman of the Year in 2012 and Ernst and Young's World Entrepreneur of the Year in 2011.
 He has also been awarded the Entrepreneur of the Year, Ernst and Young in 2010, CNBC TV 18's First Generation Entrepreneur of the Year in 2007 and Entrepreneur of the Year (Healthcare and Life Sciences), Ernst and Young in 2005.
+A prestigious non-profit management association of India, Indore Management Association (IMA), presented Mr. Shanghvi with the IMA Lifetime Outstanding Achievement Award in 2018.
+Tel Aviv University, Israel's largest and most comprehensive institution of higher learning, granted Mr. Shanghvi an honorary doctorate in 2019.
+Chemtech Foundation presented Mr. Shanghvi with the "Lifetime Achievement" - Chemtech CEO Leadership & Excellence Award for 2019.
 Mr. Shanghvi is a Director of various companies, including Shantilal Shanghvi Foundation and is also the Chairman and Managing Director of Sun Pharma Advanced Research Company Ltd.

 Abhay Gandhi became a Director in December 2016 and Vice Chairman of the Taro Board in February 2017.
 Mr. Gandhi has served as Chief Executive Officer of Sun Pharmaceutical Industries, Inc. ("Sun Pharmaceuticals") since November 2016.
 Mr. Gandhi also served as Interim Chief Executive Officer of Taro from November 2017 until Mr. Uday Baldota's assumption of these duties in August 2017.
 Prior to joining Sun Pharmaceuticals, Mr. Gandhi served as a Director starting in November 2014, and as the CEO - India Subcontinent, of Sun Pharmaceutical Laboratories Ltd. ("SPLL") starting in November 2013, where he was responsible for domestic operations of the business as well as certain international markets, including sales & marketing, integration efforts, business development, portfolio management and other allied functions.
-Prior to that appointment, Mr. Gandhi was President - India Subcontinent of SPLL from March 2012 to November 2013, Executive Vice President - International Marketing from April 2007 to March 2012 and has served in various other positions within the Sun Pharma organization for over 20 years.
-Prior to joining Sun Pharma, Mr. Gandhi held positions at Boehringer Mannheim Gmbh, and Nestle India Ltd. From 2013 to 2015, he was a Member of the Executive Committee of the Indian Drug Manufacturers Association (IDMA) and a Member of the Confederation of Indian Industry (CII) National Committee on Drugs and Pharmaceuticals from 2013 to 2014.
-Mr. Gandhi holds a Bachelor of Science and a Masters in Marketing Management from the University of Mumbai, and a Diploma in Business Management from the Institute of Chartered Financial Analysts of India (ICFAI University).
+Prior to that appointment, Mr. Gandhi was President - India Subcontinent of SPLL from March 2012 to November 2013, Executive Vice President - International Marketing from April 2007 to